Signatures of spin-triplet excitations in optical conductivity of valence bond solids: Optical response of Mott insulator: electronic polarization mechanism

-The parameters can be further constrained by the space group symmetries of the lattice under consideration.
-At the moment, we do not assume any particular lattice.

-In this paper, we are interested in the optical response of the Mott insulator.
-Since there are no {charge-current} carrying states in the insulator, the optical response is generated due to finite polarization of the system.
+Since there are no charge-current carrying bulk states in the Mott insulator, the optical response is generated due to finite polarization of the system.
 There are several independent contributions to the polarization which has two chief sources, the electrons and the phonons.
-Hereafter, we assume a rigid lattice and concentrate {on} the electronic part of the polarization.
-We shall briefly comment on the phonon contribution towards the end.
+Hereafter, we assume a rigid lattice and concentrate on the electronic part of the polarization.
+We shall briefly comment on the phonon contribution towards the end (Sec. \ref{sec:last_sec}).
 The electronic contribution of the polarization operator is given by:

-where $e(<0)$ is the electron charge, $n_i(=n_{i\uparrow}+n_{i\downarrow})$ is the electron number operator at lattice site $i$ {with the position vector ${\bf r}_i$}, and $V$ is the volume of the system. {The above polarization operator indicates deviation from the charge neutrality caused by fluctuation in the electron number at each site.}
+where $e(<0)$ is the electron charge, $\delta n_i = n_i-1 ~(n_i=n_{i\uparrow}+n_{i\downarrow})$ is the electron number fluctuation from single occupancy at site $i$ with position ${\bf r}_i$, and $V$ is the volume of the system.
+The above polarization operator indicates deviation from the charge neutrality caused by virtual fluctuation in the electron number at each site.

-The Mott insulator is obtained in the large $U$ limit of the Hubbard model whence electrons localize due to strong on-site Coulomb repulsion.
-The low energy physics of the Mott insulator is described by a effective spin Hamiltonian, which can be obtained from the Hubbard model in the large $U$ limit through the well-known degenerate perturbation theory in $h_{ij}/U$\cite{1988_MacDonald} (also see Appendix \ref{appendix:perturbation_theory}).
-In the effective description, interactions among local spins are caused by virtual electron hoppings due to small but non-zero hopping amplitudes.
-These virtual hoppings also lead to non-trivial effective electronic polarization even in the insulator.

-The forms of the effective spin Hamiltonian and the polarization operators are given below.
-The details of the derivations are given in Appendix \ref{appendix:perturbation_theory}.
+The low energy physics of Mott insulator is described by effective spin Hamiltonians that can be obtained through well known strong-coupling expansion in the small $h_{ij}/U$ limit \cite{1988_MacDonald}.
+As noted before, the same virtual charge fluctuations that give rise to the low energy spin-dynamics also lead to non-zero effective electronic polarization \cite{2008_Bulaevskii}.
+To be specific, in the strong-coupling expansion, the effective spin Hamiltonian $\mathcal{H}$ and electronic polarization $\mathbfcal{P}$ are constructed in the degenerate ground state manifold of the Hubbard model $H$ with $h_{ij}=0$, with single occupancy of electron at each site;